sugarlabs/musicblocks/guide/README.md

 Below explained is the utility of every conversion option:

 #### **0. Alphabet:**
-Prints the alphabet data of the note being played e.g A, B, C, D, E, F, G, inlcuding accidentals.
+Prints the alphabet data of the note being played e.g A, B, C, D, E, F, G, including accidentals.

 #### **1. Alphabet class:**
 Prints the alphabet data of the note being played e.g A, B, C, D, E, F, G. It doesn't print any info regarding accidentals.